Civil Society comprises the relationships and

 It conducts an annual

-Leadership Development Program which runs over a 12 month period.
-Participants
+Leadership Development Program which runs over a nine month period

 in this Program nominate two social challenges

-they will work on over the course of the twelve month period.
+they will work on over the course of the program.
 The Program aims

 to provide resources and support to participants in developing and exercising